 Directed by Josh Victor Rothstein

-Talkback with Director Josh Victor Rothstein; Regina Melnyk, Teaneck H S Fair Trade Advisor
+Talkback with Director Josh Victor Rothstein; moderated by Regina Melnyk, Teaneck High School Fair Trade Advisor

 Sponsored by Teaneck Fair Trade & Teaneck High School Fair Trade Student Committee

 Hugh Jackman X-MEN's "Wolverine" flies to Ethiopia as part of World Vision's initiative to bring attention to their success in raising people out of poverty.
 Hugh spends an entire day in the fields with coffee grower Dukale who is working hard to lift his family out of poverty.
 He learns first-hand about the value of fair trade coffee.
 Inspired by Dukale, Hugh launches Laughing Man Coffee, trading directly with the growers and donating 100% of the profit to support community development programs and social entrepreneurs around the world.

 Poland/France - Drama - 115 minutes